mhammond/pywin32/adodbapi/quick_reference.md

 It does some lightweight command line processing (actually the config does it).

 "\--package" tries to build a proper Python package in a temporary location and adds it to sys.path so it can import a test version of the code.
-It will run 2to3 when it does this, if needed.

 "\--all" run as many of the 12 passes as possible.